amalahmad/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 I am a PhD candidate in Economics at the University of Massachusetts Amherst.
-My research interests focus on developing countries, particularly the microeconomics of development in the agricultural sector and elsewhere.
-I also study the game theory of conflict and cooperation in developing regions.
+My research focuses on developing countries, particularly the microeconomics of development in the agricultural sector and elsewhere.
+I also study the game theory of conflict and cooperation in developing countries.